-7.4.1.
+8.1.
 Finding the Right Mix

-Note that some actions like cookie suppression or script disabling may render some sites unusable, which rely on these techniques to work properly.
-Finding the right mix of actions is not easy and certainly a matter of personal taste.
+Note that some actions, like cookie suppression or script disabling, may render some sites unusable that rely on these techniques to work properly.
+Finding the right mix of actions is not always easy and certainly a matter of personal taste.
 In general, it can be said that the more "aggressive" your default settings (in the top section of the actions file) are, the more exceptions for "trusted" sites you will have to make later.
 If, for example, you want to kill popup windows per default, you'll have to make exceptions from that rule for sites that you regularly use and that require popups for actually useful content, like maybe your bank, favorite shop, or newspaper.

 We have tried to provide you with reasonable rules to start from in the distribution actions files.
 But there is no general rule of thumb on these things.
 There just are too many variables, and sites are constantly changing.
-Sooner or later you will want to change the rules (and read this chapter again:).
+Sooner or later you will want to change the rules (and read this chapter again :).

-7.4.2.
+8.2.
 How to Edit

-The easiest way to edit the "actions" files is with a browser by using our browser-based editor, which can be reached from http://config.privoxy.org/show-status.
+The easiest way to edit the actions files is with a browser by using our browser-based editor, which can be reached from http://config.privoxy.org/show-status.
+The editor allows both fine-grained control over every single feature on a per-URL basis, and easy choosing from wholesale sets of defaults like "Cautious", "Medium" or "Advanced".

 If you prefer plain text editing to GUIs, you can of course also directly edit the the actions files.
+Look at default.action which is richly commented.

-7.4.3.
+8.3.
 How Actions are Applied to URLs